rahult18/springcommerce/README.md

-# SpringCommerce - Spring Boot Microservices Project
+# Spring Commerce: Building a Resilient E-commerce System with Spring Boot Microservices

 This repository contains code for a microservices-based e-commerce application developed using Spring Boot.
 This project demonstrates how to build, test, and deploy microservices using Spring Cloud and Docker.